-It’s important to note that this method can’t stand in as the only means o watering your plants.
+It’s important to note that this method can’t be the only means to water your plants.
 It should only complement other watering methods.
 The trichomes on the leaves are unable to absorb enough water through misting.

-If your plants are thirsty and you’re in a rush, you can give them a quick drink to last them the whole day by dunking them in water.
+If your plants are thirsty and in a rush, you can give them a quick drink by dunking them in water to last the whole day.

-To do this, just submerge the plant in water once or a few more times and they’ll be good until you have enough time to give them a thorough drink.
+To do this, submerge the plant in water once or a few more times, and they’ll be good until you have enough time to give them a thorough drink.
 Like a short swim!

 Giving your plants a full bath is the best way to water your plants.

 This ensures that trichomes have enough time to absorb water and nutrients.
 To properly soak your plants, fill a bowl with water and fully submerge your air plants.